• Home

 Monopods are particularly useful for when a photographer is shooting wildlife, events, or sport scenes and needs to move and reposition heavier gear a lot.
 They can also be used to support a microphone or camera boom.
 Some travel monopods are also designed to double as a walking stick and so can be particularly useful for those who do a lot of hiking or backpacking.

 However, although monopods offer more support and stability than freehand shooting, they are still more limited than using a tripod.
-Monpods are not a substitute for a tripod.
+Monopods are not a substitute for a tripod.
 So it is a tradeoff between the easier portability and the functionality for many people.

 If you are considering a standalone monopod for your travels, here are some to consider: